 3 Payment of a civil penalty for late filing of accounts

-If a company is late in filing its accounts then HMRC will issue an automatic penalty.
+If a company is late in filing its accounts, then HMRC will issue an automatic penalty.
 The company can pay this penalty and it will not classify as a significant accounting transaction.

 While item 1 above is fairly obvious and unlikely to cause any issues, take care with items 2 and 3 to avoid triggering a significant accounting transaction.
-This may occur when the sums demanded require payment from an account: if there is a cost of making the payment, such as a fee for processing a cheque, then this cost, however small, will be considered a significant accounting transaction and would cause the company to lose dormant company status.
+This may occur when the sums demanded require payment from an account: if there is a cost to making the payment, such as a fee for processing a cheque, then this cost, however small, will be considered a significant accounting transaction and would cause the company to lose dormant company status.

 In addition to bank charges, earning interest on a bank account will cause a company to lose dormant status since this too will be considered a significant accounting transaction – even if the amount of interest is only a few pence.
 If a dormant company has a bank account, it is wise to take steps to make sure it neither incurs any charges nor earns any interest.
 Better still, to avoid “accidents” consider whether the dormant company should have a bank account at all.